pansila/blog/source/_posts/A-weird-file-rename-issue-on-windows7.md

 tags:
 ---

 Recently, I came upon this issue which bothered me badly as many tools fail to work with that.
-The symptom is that I can't rename any file in the file Explorer or command line, both give me an error message saying that no permission or something like, I can create a new file though.
+The symptom is that I can't rename any file in the file Explorer or command line, both give me an error message saying that `access denied` or `invalid device`, I can create a new file though.

 To debug what happened under the hood, I wrote a python script to call rename api periodically, and hopes some tool could reveal something.